Everything You Need to Know About Continuing Medical Education

 All CME sponsors are required to issue certificates to attendees whose participation has been verified.
 Do not send your certificates to the Department unless they are specifically requested; instead, put them in a place of safekeeping in the event of a future audit by the Department.

 Once you have completed all your hours, you will, of course, have all of your certificates in a safely-kept file.
-On your renewal application, the Department asks that you check a box to indicate that you have completed CME for the 3-year period immediately preceding that renewal.
+On your renewal application, the Department asks that you check a box to indicate that you have fully complied with the CME requirements for the 3-year period immediately preceding that renewal.
+Full compliance indicates that you have not only met the total number of hours but that you have also completed the mandated courses.
 Depending on your answer, there are a number of possible outcomes, as follows:

 - If you answer “yes,” indicating you have completed the appropriate CME, and if you have no other impediments to renewal (for example, incomplete online physician profile), your renewal license will be issued.